 “You need to fire that guy”.

 So I had two options.
 Step up, or move on.
 I realized that I was a failure and it bugged me.
-So I went to my manager and did something that would change my life forever.
+So I went to Drew and did something that would change my life forever.
 I asked for help.

 And guess what he shows me?
 My stats.
 Deja vu from my Kmart days!
-These lists were on the bulletin board posted weekly and I had simply chosen to ignore them.
+These lists were on the bulletin board posted weekly and I had simply chosen to ignore them..just like the Kmart days.
 Now what was unlike Kmart was that I was the worst in the whole store!

 So Drew started teaching me how to sell so I could save my job, and in doing so, he actually taught me one of the most important things about ,myself…